iimrrann/412_portfolio_generetor/README.md

 ---

 # Usage
-Register or Log In:
+-Register or Log In:

-Register a new account or log in if you already have one.
+-Register a new account or log in if you already have one.

-Fill Out Your Portfolio:
+-Fill Out Your Portfolio:

-Navigate to the Create CV page.
+-Navigate to the Create CV page.

-Fill out your personal information, skills, education, work experience, and projects.
+-Fill out your personal information, skills, education, work experience, and projects.

-Save your progress or generate a PDF.
+-Save your progress or generate a PDF.

-Generate PDF:
+-Generate PDF:

-Click the Save and Generate PDF button to download your portfolio as a PDF.
+-Click the Save and Generate PDF button to download your portfolio as a PDF.
 ---
-## Contribution : MD.
+## -Contribution : MD.
 IMRAN KHAN   2021-3-60-206